francesjgonzales/website-starter/README.md

 5. To go back to root directory
    `cd or cd ..`

-## Set up GULP with SASS and BrowserSync
+## Set up GULP with SASS, SourceMaps, Imagemin & BrowserSync

 1. Check if node and npm are installed in global env